johnssson/hdg_bavaria_homeassistant/README.md

 ## About This Integration

 This custom component allows you to integrate your HDG Bavaria boiler (e.g., HDG Euro, K-Series, Compact, etc., that support the web interface) into Home Assistant.
 It provides sensor entities to monitor various parameters of your heating system and number entities to control certain settings.
-The integration polls data in configurable groups and intervals to balance data freshness with the load on the boiler's controller.
+The integration dynamically determines which data points to poll based on the defined entities and groups them for efficient fetching.
+You can configure the polling intervals for these groups to balance data freshness with the load on the boiler's controller.

-## Features
+## Features ✨

 - **Sensor Data**: Access a wide range of data points from your boiler, including:
   - Temperatures (boiler, buffer, flue gas, outside, heating circuits, etc.)